-With that intent, giving him twenty rupees, he told Guru Nanak to go into the next town and do a profitable trade.
+With that intent, giving him twenty rupees, he told Guru Nanak to go into the next town and do some profitable trade.

 “If you come back and report a profit,” Mehta Kalu said, “I shall give you more money next time.”

-He quietly left with Mardana, his friend and companion who like Ananda to Buddha devoted his entire life in service of the master and followed him like a shadow.
+He quietly left with Mardana, his friend and companion who like Ananda to Buddha devoted his entire life to the service of the master and followed him like a shadow.

 “We must do a true bargain, today,” Mardana said to Guru Nanak.
 “Let’s generate a profit that’ll please your father.”

 Nanak’s most compassionate eyes looked around and he saw a group of ascetics who had been hungry for days.
-Handing the twenty rupees, he instructed Mardana to make arrangements for a hearty meal.
+Handing Mardana the twenty rupees, Nanak instructed him to make arrangements for a hearty meal.
 At first, Mardana tried to reason with Guru Nanak that this was not the best use of the money but soon he realized that his friend knew exactly what he was doing.
 Arrangements for a meal were made and soon other poor and hungry people joined in.

-Guru Nanak served them with his own hands as each one enjoyed a meal of their lifetime.
+Guru Nanak served them with his own hands as each one enjoyed the meal of their lifetime.